Vianna0well/Vianna0well/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡  &nbsp; I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying System Analysis and Development at IMPACTA.\
+🎓 &nbsp;I have a degree in System Analysis and Development at IMPACTA.\
-🌱 &nbsp;I'm on track for learning more about Oracle Netsuite and Javascript.\
+🌱 &nbsp;I'm on track for learning more about Oracle Netsuite.\
 ✉️ &nbsp;You can shoot me an email at vianna8523@gmail.com!
 I'll try to respond as soon as I can.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif"/>